olisanweze/guessing-game/README.md

 ##  Guessing Game

-Can you find out what number I am thinking of?
+Can you guess what number I am thinking of?
 I'll give you a hint ;), pick a number between 0 to 25.
 Play the simple number guessing game!